Frequently Asked Questions

 - Teams: FacilitatorsWhat is the time commitment for a team facilitator?

 - Teams: FacilitatorsDo I have to live in San Francisco to be a team facilitator?

 - Teams: FacilitatorsHow can I find out more about being a team facilitator?

 I want to be a mentor!
 What do I do now?

 First, we want to hear from you.
 Please fill out the inquiry form below to let us know about your interest in becoming a mentor.
 We will follow up to tell you more about what it means to be a Braid mentor and answer any questions you might have.

 Second, we want to train you.
-Our initial training lasts three hours and includes an introduction to the foster system and how to be an effective mentor.
+Our initial training lasts five hours and includes an introduction to the foster system and how to be an effective mentor.
 If you are inspired by the training and want to continue, we will ask you to complete a volunteer application, a background check and fingerprinting, and a brief online training on how to protect youth and mentors and promote healthy boundaries.

 Finally, we want to match you.
 We will team you up with two other mentors who will balance you and support you and we’ll match your team with a foster youth who will benefit from your particular skills and interests.
 Now comes the transformative work of mentoring!
 We can’t wait to hear from you!